programminghistorian/jekyll/en/lessons/corpus-analysis-with-spacy.md

 </div>

-As evidenced by the above DataFrame, spaCy identifies around 50 fine-grained part-of-speech tags.
+spaCy identifies around 50 fine-grained part-of-speech tags, of which ~20 are visible in the DataFrame above.
+The ellipses in the central column indicates further data which is not shown.
 Researchers can investigate trends in the average usage of any or all of them.
 For example, is there a difference in the average usage of past tense versus present tense verbs in English and Biology papers?
 Three fine-grained tags that could help with this analysis are `VBD` (past tense verbs), `VBP` (non third-person singular present tense verbs), and `VBZ` (third-person singular present tense verbs).
+Readers may find it useful to review [a full list](https://perma.cc/QNZ8-DCDB) of the fine-grained part-of-speech tags that spaCy generates.

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-06.png" alt="Bar chart depicting average use of three verb types (past-tense, third- and non-third person present tense) in English versus Biology papers, showing third-person present tense verbs used most in both disciplines, many more third-person present tense verbs used in English papers than the other two types and more past tense verbs used in Biology papers." caption="Figure 6: Graph of average usage of three verb types (past tense, third- and non-third person present tense) in English and Biology papers" %}